puppetlabs/puppet-ca-bundle/README.md

-## Puppet Labs is now shipping cert bundle!
+## Puppet Labs is now shipping a CA cert bundle!

 The ["canonical", up-to-date Cert Authority bundle](https://github.com/bagder/ca-bundle/) currently provides 155 Root certificates.
 Puppet really only needs about 10% of them out of the box.
 So we're going to provide a stripped down Cert Authority bundle that allows connecting to the following services out of the box: